cornersresearch/Ross-et-al_PNAS2023/README.md

 ##### R Framework

+- `r-project.Rproj`: This is the project file for the demo.
+To run the demo, load this file with RStudio, which will initiate an RStudio session using the project file.
+Then load the `src/run_bart_demo.R` script (see below for details) from within that RStudio session.

 - `src/run_bart_demo.R`: This script loads the `src/extra_demo_functions.R` script (see below for details), calls for building and validating the model options, and creates output directories.
 It ultimately carries out the analysis and saves the results (both full and abbreviated).

 - `src/prepare_demo_environment.R`: This script calls a number of other R modules to load libraries and define functions.

-  - `src/packages.R`: This script loads the libraries necessary for the framework
+- `src/packages.R`: This script loads the libraries necessary for the framework.

 - Options for building models with `build_demo_opt()` function:
   - `organization`: Space-separated list of organization names
   - `status_type`: Space-separated list of survival types
-  - `geo_restrict`: Boolean; defines whether the pool of control units should be limited to those with an arrest within the geographic areast that overlap treatment community areas
+  - `geo_restrict`: Boolean; defines whether the pool of control units should be limited to those with an arrest within the geographic areas that overlap treatment community areas (not applicable for demo; should always be set to FALSE)
   - `cg_size`: Desired size of control group
   - `treatment_variable`: Name of the treatment variable
   - `seed`: Used to set the seed for selecting the control group, assigning their start dates, and running the BART survival analysis